abdullah-k18/interview-status-chatbot/README.md

 ## Overview

-This application uses RAG (Retrieval Augmented Generation) to retrieve applicant information from a Google Sheet and generate personalized responses about interview status, dates, times, and locations.
+This application uses RAG (Retrieval Augmented Generation) to retrieve applicant information from a CSV file and generate personalized responses about interview status, dates, times, and locations.
 The chatbot provides a user-friendly interface for applicants to check their application status by simply entering their name and the position they applied for.

 ## Features

-- Retrieves applicant data from a Google Sheet
+- Retrieves applicant data from a CSV file
 - Stores and indexes data using Pinecone vector database
 - Uses Groq LLM API for generating professional HR responses
 - Provides a clean web interface using Chainlit